nigeltao/qoir/doc/qoir_file_format.md

 A tile's encoding consists of a 4 byte prefix:

 - 3 byte EncodedTileLength.
-- 1 byte reserved.
+- 1 byte EncodedTileFormat

+After the prefix are EncodedTileLength bytes whose interpretation depends on the EncodedTileFormat:

+- 0x00 "Literals tile format" means that the encoded tile bytes are literally uncompressed RGBA values.
-After the prefix are EncodedTileLength bytes of pixel opcodes (similar to QOI opcodes).
+- 0x01 "Opcodes tile format" means that the encoded tile bytes are pixel opcodes (similar to QOI opcodes).
 This is the 'meat' of the format.
+- Other values are valid (for forward compatibility) but the decoder should reject them as unsupported.

 TODO: add more details.